skriptble/reserve/CONFLICTS-HOURS.md

 if a reservation extends overnight and if overnight reservations are allowed.

-There might be two sets of hours of operations: One for the entity as a whole, i.e. the company, and one for the individual reserveable items, such as a conference room or a camera.
+There might be two sets of hours of operations: One for the entity as a whole, the company, and one for the individual reserveable items, such as a conference room or a camera.
 The conflict resolution system should be able to handle this occurrence as well.
 Since ideally one is a special case of many, the system should be able to handle an arbitrary number of defined hours of